greenjoe071/WeatherApp/README.md

 You can scan the QR code with the Expo app on your mobile device to open the project.

-Project Structure
+## Project Structure
 The project structure follows the standard structure of a React Native Expo project.
 Here are some key directories and files:

 - App.js: The entry point of the application.
-- src/: Contains the source code files of the application.
 - assets/: Stores static assets such as images, fonts, etc.
 - components/: Contains reusable components used throughout the application.
 - screens/: Contains the individual screens/pages of the application.
+- utils/: For storage to local device

-- Feel free to explore the code and make any necessary modifications to suit your needs.
+Feel free to explore the code and make any necessary modifications to suit your needs.

-Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request.

-License
+## License
 This project is licensed under the MIT License.

-Acknowledgements
+## Acknowledgements
 Expo - A free and open-source platform for building React Native applications.
-Contact
+## Contact
 If you have any questions or need further assistance, please feel free to contact me here on GitHub.